cultofmetatron/puppycopter/README.md

 puppycopter
 ===========
+npm install
+bower install
+grunt server

-just hit grunt server and you are ready to start developing
+you are ready to start developing